The-Stage/Summary/_posts/2018-07-08-One-step-ahead.md

 While all of those feeling were flooding in my mind and making me feel safe, I just saw a group of four indigenous coming on my way.
 Each of them were armed.
 The first one got a spear; the next one was holding something like a sword; the third one was a pygmy with a cudgel in the left hand - he is certainly left handled -; the last one got a bow and a quiver with many arrows in his back - He looks really strong and seems to be the head of the group -.
 Those people seem coming from hunting.
 They were pulling something with great effort.
 I could not believe my eye.
 It was a person at the other side of the rope.
 Actually, it was a girl.
 Curly hair, wearing a bleue jeans - like the one youngs people used to wear, those one torn up everywhere -.
 She seems wounded on her head, there were blood on her face.
 But she wasn't crying.
 She was making just some little groan - she look exhausted, strengthless -.
 I could feel despair inside my heart.
 I couldn't move even a toe.
 A picture of me being caught keep stacked in my head.
 I was petrified of fear.

 They was walking slowly and carefuly.
 Like they knew something was going on here.
 They just stop instantanly under the tree I was on and sniff.
 I was tensed and hold strongly the tree.
-I was able - don't ask me how - to quote seven times the Lord's prayer even if I'm really a faith man.
+I was able - don't ask me how - to quote seven times the Lord's prayer even if I'm not really a faith man.

 (to be continued ...)